h-ssiqueira/SkinLesionAI/README.md

 * Vascular lesion.

 ### Objective
-Study the impact of configurations and techniques using CNN models:
+Study the impact of configurations and techniques using vision transformer (accuracy only) and CNN models:
 * [Architectures](Notebooks/):
     * ConvNeXt;
     * ResNetV2;
+    * ViT_B/32;
     * Xception.

 * Mainly techniques used: